top of page

 From Microsoft's point of view, this is not a bug but a security feature.
 Therefore, the only solutions available are the workarounds listed below.

-A fix for a particular problem situation is currently available in the latest beta version (Build 19711.20000) and should become available in the productive Current Channel in the coming weeks.
-However, it only fixes the case where there is already a connection to an Access database and the same database is used again in an IN clause.
+A solution for a particular situation is available as of version 2601 build 19628.2015, released on Jan 27, 2026.
+However, it only solves the case where there is already a connection to an Access database and the same database is used again in an IN clause.
 This type of use, which in practice may e.g. occur in Excel, no longer throws error 3251 with the fix.

 Workaround 1